intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 ## Multi-Party Interactions and Middleboxes

 Even the most superficially simple protocols can often involve more actors than is immediately apparent.
-A two-party protocol still has two ends, and even at the endpoints of an interaction, protocol elements can be passed on to other entities in ways that can affect protocol operation.
+A two-party protocol has two ends, but even at the endpoints of an interaction, protocol elements can be passed on to other entities in ways that can affect protocol operation.

 One of the key challenges in deploying new features in a protocol is ensuring